 - Sauna of Death: Well, it's a sauna and it's deadly.
 But the trope itself is averted - it's neither locked nor dangerously hot.
 It's just evil.

-- Shell-Shocked Senior: Erik is only 41 years old, but in the 16th century that is an extremely old age for a soldier, and he demonstrates just about every aspect of this trope.
+- Shell-Shocked Veteran: Erik is only 41 years old, but in the 16th century that is an extremely old age for a soldier, and he demonstrates just about every aspect of this trope.

 - Sinister Geometry: The titular sauna is a small, white rectangular building with a black, rectangular doorway.
 So simple.
 So undefinable.
 So terrifying.